 JenMarie Zeleznak was born in 1984 in Cleveland, Ohio.
 She received her MFA from the Savannah College of Art and Design and her BFA from Cleveland Institute of Art.
-She teaches at Lakeland Community College and Youngstown State University.
-JenMarie Zeleznak is represented by the Diehl Gallery in Jackson, Wyoming.
+She currently lives in Sierra Vista, Arizona where she works as an Art Professor at Cochise College.
+JenMarie Zeleznak is represented by the Diehl Gallery in Jackson, Wyoming and is an Associate Member of the Society of Animal Artists (SAA).
 Her work has been featured in American Art Collector, Art Galleries and Artists of the South, Savannah Homes, Southwest Art, and Images West magazines.

 Click on the images below to view JenMarie Zeleznak's artwork available for sale at this year's show.

 When Love Is Gone, Where Does It Go?
 (We Know It's Gone, But Where Did It Go?)
 Sketch - Watercolor pencil on paper 20 x 20 inches Price: $3600

 It Could Have Been So Beautiful, I Remember